NoiseByNorthwest/php-spx/README.md

 ## Notes on accuracy

-Being a tracing profiler, SPX is subject to accuracy issues for time related metrics when the measured function execution time is:
+In tracing mode (default), SPX is subject to accuracy issues for time related metrics when the measured function execution time is:
 - close or lower than the timer precision
 - close or lower than SPX's own per function overhead